petarchou/Ethernaut/README.md

 # Ethernaut
-My solutions to some of the more exciting Ethernaut problems
+My solutions to some of the more exciting Ethernaut CTFs